azazar/pspawn/README.md

 #### PSPawn

-Those values are read from `pspawn.conf` if the file is available in PSpawn directory.
+Those values are read from `pspawn.conf` if the file is available in `pspawn_data` directory.

     PSPAWN_PRIVILEGED="n"
     PSPAWN_LXC_NAME="pspawn-lxc"